electricbookworks/ebw-training/multiformat-editing/text/03-tools.md

 ## Constraints versus creativity

 As you can tell by now, working with new editing tools means navigating new kinds of constraints on your creativity.
-Picking the right tool can be about deciding what constraints do you *want* for a given job.
+Picking the right tool can be about deciding what constraints you *want* for a given job.

 For instance, if you're doing heavy development editing, you want to be in a creative headspace, not thinking about the technicalities of perfect structure and tagging.
 Working in Google Docs is probably best, especially if you're collaborating with others.